 - Boost productivity: Human capital management software can simplify and automate many HR workflows and processes to help everyone work more efficiently.

-- Support data-driven decisions: Systems that centralize employee data, automate insights, and offer advanced planning and predictive analytics features can help you make faster, evidence-based HR decisions.
+- Support data-driven decisions: Systems that centralise employee data, automate insights, and offer advanced planning and predictive analytics features can help you make faster, evidence-based HR decisions.

-- Motivate and engage employees: By providing a personalized employee experience and next-gen tools, such as virtual employee assistants, you can keep employees motivated and engaged, which lowers absenteeism and attrition.
+- Motivate and engage employees: By providing a personalised employee experience and next-gen tools, such as virtual employee assistants, you can keep employees motivated and engaged, which lowers absenteeism and attrition.

 Cloud HCM and the future of HR systems